 Leadership consultant Joseph Folkman notes that everything a leader does, every day, impacts their employees.
 Take Steve Jobs and Bill Gates, for example.
 Both were highly successful entrepreneurs who also became business leaders.
 But both had to grow and change the way they led and managed in order to successfully transition from entrepreneurs to leaders of multi-billion dollar organizations.

 During her research, Dweck observed that some students wanted to show off their ability while others want to increase their ability.
 It was clear that each group saw “ability” in a different way.
 The first group saw ability as a fixed quantity or attribute, while the other group saw it as a living, growing organism.
 Dweck put it this way: “If you want to demonstrate something over and over, it feels like something static that lives inside of you—whereas if you want to increase your ability, it feels dynamic and malleable.”

 Dweck’s research proved that praising people for intelligence rather than for effort sapped their motivation rather than enhanced it.
 Wisdom comes from experience combined with the ability to learn from those experiences.
-If we are afraid to make mistakes we become less willing and able to learn and persist.
-And if we’re not persistent, if we don’t see life as a process of trial and error, we will not reach our full potential.
-We will succeed only in avoiding mistakes.
+If leaders are afraid to make mistakes they become less willing and able to learn and persist.
+And if they’re not persistent, if they don’t see life as a process of trial and error, they will not reach their full potential.
+They will succeed only in avoiding mistakes.
 But mistakes, and the way we handle them, let us grow.
 Avoid risks and we stunt our potential for growth.
-It won’t matter how much experience we have or how many hard times we’ve gone through we will be the same relentlessly narrow person we always were.
+It won’t matter how much experience we have or how many hard times we’ve gone through, we will be the same relentlessly narrow person we always were.

 So do leaders get better with age?
-Yes, provided he or she is willing to give up a sense of innate superiority, understand they need to grow like everyone else, and come to accept that the greatest three word response in the English language is, “I don’t know.”
+Yes, provided they are willing to give up a sense of innate superiority, understand they need to grow like everyone else, and come to accept that the greatest three word response in the English language is, “I don’t know.”